AssyrianGamer/MetaVerseChecker/README.md

 # MetaVerseChecker
  Basic social media checker and scorer!
+For every successful hit on specified social media platforms will deduct 25 points from your starting score of 300!

+ Updating each section with last image captured of a successful hit coming soon.

 # Installation